To add content, ask questions.

 - Exclamatory Sentences

-Exclamatory sentences in German express strong emotions or reactions using special sentence structures and punctuation.
+Exclamatory sentences in German express strong emotions or reactions and often begin with “wie” (how) or “was” (what).

 - Negations